Medically reviewed by Drugs.com. Last updated on Jul 13, 2023.

 This medicine may cause a serious allergic reaction, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you have a rash, itching, shortness of breath, swelling of the face, tongue, and throat, trouble breathing, or chest pain after you receive the medicine.
+Tell your doctor right away if you have a rash, itching, shortness of breath, swelling of the face, tongue, and throat, trouble breathing, or chest pain after you receive this medicine.

 You may have some skin redness, rash, itching, or swelling at the injection site.
 If this irritation is severe or does not go away, call your doctor.
 Do not inject insulin lispro into a skin area that is red, swollen, or itchy.

 Too much insulin lispro can cause hypoglycemia (low blood sugar).
 Low blood sugar can also occur if you use insulin lispro with another antidiabetic medicine, changes in insulin regimen (eg, insulin strength, type of insulin, injection site), delay or miss a meal or snack, exercise more than usual, drink alcohol, or cannot eat because of nausea or vomiting or have diarrhea.
 Low blood sugar must be treated before it causes you to pass out (unconsciousness).
 People feel different symptoms of low blood sugar.
-It is important that you learn which symptoms of low blood sugar you usually have so that you can treat it quickly.
+It is important that you learn which symptoms you usually have so that you can treat it quickly.
 Talk to your doctor about the best way to treat low blood sugar.